360$^\circ$ High-Resolution Depth Estimation via Uncertainty-aware Structural Knowledge Transfer: Method

-\textbf{CIIF.} As depicted in Fig.~\ref{fig:CIIF}(a), the image interpolation problems can be defined as follows: where $x_q$ is the coordinate of query pixel $q$ in the HR image domain, $x_i$ is the coordinate of corner pixel $i$ in the LR image domain; $N_q$ represents the neighboring pixels of $q$ in the LR image domain and $w_{q,i}$ is the interpolation weight between pixel $q$ and $i$.
-In LIIF~\cite{chen2021learning}, as shown in Fig.~\ref{fig:CIIF}(a), given the latent code $z_i$ encoded from $I_{\mathrm{LR}}$ and the coordinate relation between $q$ and $i$, the RGB value of $q$ in the HR image domain is predicted by the MLP $f_{\theta}$ with parameters $\theta$ as follows: To address the border discontinuity issue, LIIF~\cite{chen2021learning} averages the four predictions of query pixel $q$ from its four corner pixels.
+\textbf{CIIF.} Generally, the image interpolation problems can be defined as follows: where $x_q$ is the coordinate of query pixel $q$ in the HR image domain, $x_i$ is the coordinate of corner pixel $i$ in the LR image domain; $N_q$ represents the neighboring pixels of $q$ in the LR image domain and $w_{q,i}$ is the interpolation weight between pixel $q$ and $i$.
+We take LIIF~\cite{chen2021learning} as an example to illustrate the interpolation process, depicted in Fig.~\ref{fig:CIIF}(a).
+In LIIF, given the latent code $z_i$ encoded from $I_{\mathrm{LR}}$ and the coordinate relation between $q$ and $i$, the RGB value of $q$ in the HR image domain is predicted by the MLP $f_{\theta}$ with parameters $\theta$ as follows: To address the border discontinuity issue, LIIF~\cite{chen2021learning} averages the four predictions of query pixel $q$ from its four corner pixels.
 Notably, the interpolation weight $w_{q,i}$ is calculated by the partial area $S_i$ diagonally opposite to the corner pixel $i$ (See Fig.~\ref{fig:CIIF}(a)).
-Thus, Eq.~\ref{eq-liif} can be extended to:
+Thus, Eq.~\eqref{eq-liif} can be extended to:

-Furthermore,~\cite{tang2021joint} replaces the scale factor $S_i$ in Eq.~\ref{eq-area} with learnable interpolation weights to obtain smoother results.
-However, for ODIs with ERP type, which are unfold from the sphere in a cylindrical manner, there are two specific challenges: 1) The discontinuity between the left and right sides; 2) The stretched distortion toward the poles (the top and bottom of ODIs).
-Previous implicit interpolation methods, \eg~\cite{chen2021learning,tang2021joint}, are based on the Cartesian coordinate, which are less effective in representing spatial correlation of pixels in ODIs~\cite{Yoon2021SphereSR3I}.
+Furthermore,~\cite{tang2021joint} replaces the scale factor $S_i$ in Eq.~\eqref{eq-area} with learnable interpolation weights to obtain smoother results.
+However, for ODIs with ERP type, which unfolds from the sphere in a cylindrical manner, there are two specific challenges: 1) The discontinuity between the left and right sides; 2) The stretched distortion toward the poles (the top and bottom of ODIs).
+Previous implicit interpolation methods, \eg~\cite{chen2021learning,tang2021joint}, are based on the Cartesian coordinate, which is less effective in representing spatial correlation of pixels in ODIs~\cite{Yoon2021SphereSR3I}.
 Therefore, we propose to reframe ODIs with the cylindrical representation, as shown in Fig.~\ref{fig:CIIF}(b).
-The cylindrical angle coordinate is formulated as $\alpha\in(-\arctan(\frac{\pi h}{w}), \ \arctan(\frac{\pi h}{w}))$, $\beta\in(-\pi,\ \pi)$.
+The cylindrical angle coordinate is formulated as $\alpha\in(-\arctan(\frac{\pi h}{w}), \ \arctan(\frac{\pi h}{w}))$ (Latitude angle), $\beta\in(-\pi,\ \pi)$ (Longitude angle).
+For the calculation of the cylindrical representation, we recommend readers to refer to the first section of the supplemental material.
 Based on the cylindrical angle coordinate, we learn the cylindrical implicit interpolation weights (See Fig.~\ref{fig:CIIF}(b)):